Apricot-S/mjai-manue-go/tools/dump_game_stats/README.md

 # dump_game_stats

-This tool analyzes game logs in mjai format, including gzip-compressed files, and generates overall game statistics such as number of wins, Tsumo rate, draw ratio, average winning points, and Tenpai timing distributions.
+This tool analyzes game logs in Mjai format, including gzip-compressed files, and generates overall game statistics such as number of wins, Tsumo rate, draw ratio, average winning points, and Tenpai timing distributions.

 ## What It Does